pgalasti/nvidia-gpu-graph-cli/README.md

 ## Graph Mode
 ![graph-mode.png](graph-mode.png)

 ## Make
-**nvidia-smi** installation is required.
+**nvidia-smi** tool installation is required.
 If not found in path, it will error out at runtime.

 ### Build
 Builds binary file.